ajitagupta/core-java-mini-projects/README.md

 ### Polymorphism

 One name, many forms (poly: many, morphism: behavior).
 One function can have multiple behaviors.
-Ways: a) function overloading/compile-time overloading: same name, different parameters, b) function overriding / dynamic method dispatch/runtime-/dynamic polymorphism: same name, same parameters (signature) - one reference for all subtypes, same method called on all, type of object being referred at time of call.
+Ways: a) function overloading/compile-time overloading: same name, different parameters, b) function overriding/runtime-/dynamic polymorphism / dynamic method dispatch: same name, same parameters (signature) / one reference (not object) for all subtypes, same method called on all, type of object being referred at time of call.

 ### Encapsulation
 Wrapping and binding of data in single unit.
 Variables declared in class with `private` keyword.
 Variables accessed with getters and setters.
 Methods inside the class.

 ### Abstraction

+Hiding implementation details of the code and exposing only necessary information to the user (example: ATM machine).
+Declared using `abstract` keyword.
+If method is abstract class must also be abstract.
+Class can't be instantiated, only extended in a child class.

 ## 5. asf